SandeepLakka/fimdb/README.md

 For the first time, Run the following to install dependencies
 ### `npm i`

-Run the following to start application
+(Subsequently,) Run the following to start application
 ### `npm start`

 Open http://localhost:3000 to view the output in the browser.

 ## Pre-requisites:

-This project needs npm to run this React JS application.
+This project needs NodeJs and npm to run this React JS application.

 ### Note: